horstjens/byte-of-python/README.md

+# deutsche Übersetztung von 'A byte of Python'

+übersetzt:
+* about_python.md

 # A Byte of Python

 "A Byte of Python" is a free book on programming using the Python language.
 It serves as a tutorial or guide to the Python language for a beginner audience.
 If all you know about computers is how to save text files, then this is the book for you.